antonionduarte/go-simple-protocol-runtime/README.md

 - [ ] Decide correctly which static functions should be in which file, possibly ask GPT-4 about it his answer will be correct.
 - [ ] Should the cancelation of the runtime be called at the runtime level or?
 - [ ] Should the network layer be generic by itself and abstract stuff like cancelation?
+- [ ] Some mechanism for the main thread to actually finish execution.

 ```go
 package main